-The 2018/19 MTREF that will be tabled before Council on 28th March 2018 will be presented to the community for consultation.
+The 2018/19 MTREF that was tabled before Council on 28th March 2018 was presented to the community for consultation.

-An insert will be included in the local newspapers highlighting the Tabled 2018/19 Medium Term Revenue and Expenditure Framework (MTREF) thereby inviting comments from the public.
+An insert was included in the local newspapers highlighting the Tabled 2018/19 Medium Term Revenue and Expenditure Framework (MTREF) thereby inviting comments from the public.

-Furthermore, the Executive Committee will approve a schedule of public meetings to be held at various locations to provide an opportunity for the public to comment on the budget.
+Furthermore, the Executive Committee approved a schedule of public meetings that were held at various locations to provide an opportunity for the public to comment on the budget.

-A meeting is also scheduled with the AmaKhosi and their leadership in order to strengthen Council's relationship with traditional leaders.
+A meeting was also scheduled with the AmaKhosi and their leadership in order to strengthen Council's relationship with traditional leaders.